xmos/vocalfusion-rpi-setup/README.md

 - configure MCLK at 24576kHz from pin 7 (BCM 4)
 - configure I2S BCLK at 3072kHz from pin 12 (BCM18)
 - update the alias for Audacity
+- update the asoundrc file
 - add a cron job to reset the device at boot up
 - add a cron job to configure the DAC at boot up

+For XVF361x-INT devices these actions will be done as well:

+- configure MCLK at 12288kHz from pin 7 (BCM 4)
+- configure I2S BCLK at 3072kHz from pin 12 (BCM18)
+- update the alias for Audacity
+- update the asoundrc file
+- add a cron job to reset the device at boot up
+- add a cron job to configure the DAC at boot up

+For XVF361x-UA devices these actions will be done as well:

+- update the asoundrc file
+- update udev rules

 ## Setup